32 days in Laos and only great adventures. We provide you with our impressions and figures to help you make your Laos budget.

 Time zone in Laos: UTC +7

 Laos uses A, B, C and F sockets...
-This means that somethimes our european plugs could work without an adapter.
+This means that sometimes our european plugs could work without an adapter.
 But To tell you the truth, we systematically had our adapter with us in Laos.
 Sometimes the sockets were compatible and sometimes not at all.
-Find an adapter on Amazon
+Here is an example of a good adapter

 Good to know:

 In Laos it is customary to always remove your shoes when you enter someone's home (or many shops and restaurants).
 Try to plan shoes that are easy to put on and take off ;)